Deakin University - Geelong Cats Partnership

-The partnership represents four key areas:
+The partnership represents five key areas:

 Deakin Cats Community Centre

-The Deakin Cats Community Centre (DCCC) is an 800 square metre facility on the ground floor of the Players Stand at Simonds Stadium.
+The Deakin Cats Community Centre (DCCC) is an 800 square metre facility on the ground floor of the Players Stand at GMHBA Stadium.
 It includes a computer lab, meeting room and multi-purpose area.
 Fitted with the latest technology, the space is purpose built to facilitate community education and learning.

 Since its completion in 2013 the DCCC has enabled 70,000 visitors and 54 different community organisations to deliver health and wellbeing sessions.
 With 50 per cent of total use attributed to community groups, the DCCC has helped the GFC achieve its vision of greater engagement with the broader Geelong community.

 School of Exercise and Nutrition Science – Geelong Cats High Performance Team Collaboration